paldhous/ucb/2017/dataviz/md_raw/class5.md

 ![](./img/class5_33.jpg)

 Here `value` refers to the value in the original column, and `replace` is a function that replaces characters in the value.
 We can run several `replace` operations by "chaining" them together.
-This is a concept we'll meet again in subsequent weeks, when we work with the [D3](http://d3js.org/) JavaScript library and R.

 Here we are replacing the "$" symbols, the commas separating thousands, and the closing brackets with nothing; we are replacing the opening brackets with a hyphen to designate negative numbers.